 The village itself has a population of around 1000 and is home to a summer theatre, a geological museum, and a historical museum.
 The last weekend of October there is an Atlantic film festival in town which is small but excellent.
 At all times of year there are regular open mic and music events.
 The town is famed for its annual gem and mineral show which has been happening for over 50 years and has also been the site of some important fossil finds.

 Everyone (AIRs, volunteers, friends, et cetera) who stays here is expected to help with the general cleaning of the spaces and to keep their own space clean and neat as well as the bathrooms and kitchen areas.

 We do not currently provide meals.
-This is because we are both vegetarian (ovolacto) and our house is 11 km out of the village where the main buildings are.
-Although we do often cook and share meals together with the artists, they are responsible for their own food and often do for themselves so it makes most sense for us to do this with volunteers as well.
-This means sometimes we cooperate to have group meals and sometimes everybody makes their own.
+Although meals are oftened cooked and/or shared, everyone here is responsible for themselves and that includes food so sometimes we cooperate to have group meals and sometimes everybody makes their own.
 Each kitchen is provided with some staple fare to start... seasonings, rice, beans, lentils, cereal, pasta, flour, et cetera.
 No one who stays here goes hungry but ultimately everyone is responsible for their own food and we appreciate if people replace things before they leave.

 Proyectos de construcción y bricolaje

 You may have the opportunity to meet artists, poets, musicians, writers, and more from both here and elsewhere.
 We have hosted many visitors from all over Canada and the world: poets, dancers, sculptors, shipbuilders, geologists, papermakers, etc. You may be invited to participate in poetry evenings, art projects and other programming that happens while you are here.
 If you are an artist, you will have access to space in which to work on your practice.